iotaledger/iota-wiki/docs/get-started/introduction/iota/iota-token.md

 ## Buying IOTA

 :::caution

-Note that some exchanges might still be using the symbol `MIOTA` on their platforms which represents 1,000,000 (1 million) micro tokens.
-Before buying or selling IOTAs, make sure you understand what denomination the exchange is working with, so you don't get tricked into selling/buying under/over the current market price.
+Note that some exchanges might still be using the symbol `MIOTA` on their platforms, which represents 1 IOTA or 1,000,000 (1 million) micros.
+Before you buy or sell IOTAs, please make sure you understand what denomination the exchange is using so you don't get tricked into selling/buying under/over the current market price.

 :::

 IOTA is listed on most major cryptocurrency exchanges: